Michael Alford: War Artist

 Michael was commissioned by the military for a third time in 2016.
 He accompanied 1 Rifles on their mission to train Kurdish forces in Northern Iraq prior to their campaign to retake Mosul from Islamic State.

-The “official war artist” didn’t exist when the young art student Paul Nash enlisted in the military at the outbreak of World War I. In 1914 there were only artists, or soldiers, or soldiers who just happened to be artists.
+There was no such thing as an official war artist when art student Paul Nash enlisted in the military at the outbreak of World War I. Back then, there were only artists or soldiers—or soldiers who just happened to be artists.

-Nash began humbly as one of these—but he ended up as one of the most prominent and outspoken official war artists in Britain, leaving behind a legacy that continues to exert a powerful influence on war artists like Michael Alford today.
+Nash began as one of these.
+He ended up as one of the most prominent and outspoken official war artists in Britain, serving in both World Wars and leaving behind him a legacy that continues to exert a powerful influence on contemporary war artists like Michael Alford.
+Read more